Paschal-Jude/kansella/README.md

 More than that, you'll never stutter when your conscience accuses you of not getting better at stopping bad habits, 'cos you can track the days you did/didn't do it.
 You either brag or fix up.

 ---
+## **What Is Kansella?**

+Kansella is not just another productivity or mental health app, it’s a personal space where **you become your own counsellor**.

+Every day, **Kansella guides you to:**
+- Reflect on what you did (or didn’t do).
+- Discover the “why” behind your actions.
+- Track your progress visually.
+- See how far you’ve come, one small win at a time.

+*It’s a **safe, judgment-free zone** for people who want to improve without waiting for someone else to fix them.*

+---
 ## **Why Kansella Matters**

 Every day, people make small promises to themselves, to stop a bad habit, to do better, to heal...
 Yet, life moves fast, and **they forget to track it.** Kansella provides a gentle daily space for reflection and accountability, helping users see how far they’ve come and what still needs work.